moonwho101/DungeonStompDirectX12/README.md

 ## Vulkan

-Dungeon Stomp for Vulkan, a work in progress, is avaiable  [Dungeon Stomp Vulkan](https://github.com/moonwho101/DungeonStompVulkan).
+Dungeon Stomp for Vulkan, a work in progress, is available  [Dungeon Stomp Vulkan](https://github.com/moonwho101/DungeonStompVulkan).

 ## Controls